AndreasJJ/Image-upload-API/README.md

 Use my docker container boilerplate for flask applications with https, which can be found [here](https://github.com/AndreasJJ/Flask-https-docker-container-boilerplate) or check out the official flask documentation on how to deploy flask applications.

 # Setup Guide
-1. Download [my docker boilerplate](https://github.com/AndreasJJ/Flask-https-docker-container-boilerplate) for Flask applications on a server preferably running ubuntu 18.04 that has docker and docker-compose installed.
+1. Download [my docker boilerplate](https://github.com/AndreasJJ/Flask-https-docker-container-boilerplate) for Flask applications, on a server preferably running ubuntu 18.04 that has docker and docker-compose installed.
 2. Delete the application folder from the docker boilerplate and move the "host" folder from this repo to where you downloaded the docker boilerplate.
 3. Replace "from application import app" with "from host import app" in the wsgi.py file from the docker boilerplate.